Portland, OR | 503-922-1934

 Q&A

-What makes a custom touring bike better for me than a pre-built model?
+What makes a custom touring bike better for me than a production model?

-First, any properly designed and built custom bike is going to fit better than a production bike, unless you’re lucky enough to precisely need one of the relatively few sizes available.
-If you are a male of roughly average proportions, the difference in fit may be noticeable but is certainly not critical.
-As your dimensions depart from the norm, however, the gap between what is ideal and what is available widens exponentially.
-The production market is currently so slanted toward the narrow road-racing male demographic that many females of comparatively average proportions still can’t find a bike that really fits.
+First, any properly designed and built custom bike is going to fit better than a production bike, unless you’re lucky enough to precisely need one of the offered sizes.
+If you are a male of roughly average proportions, the difference in fit may be noticeable but not critical.
+As your dimensions depart from the norm, however, the gap between what is ideal and what is available quickly widens.
+The production market is currently so slanted toward the narrow road-racing male demographic that many females even of average proportions have a hard time finding a bike that really fits.

-In the search for a touring bike fit is even more important, because when touring you are in whatever position your bike puts you in for much of the day- for days, weeks, or more at a time.
-What might have only been a minor annoyance on a short ride begins to grow, day after day, until it is no longer an annoyance but a real physical issue that can hamper enjoyment of your trip, or even prematurely end it.
+For a touring bike fit is even more important, because you are in whatever position your bike puts you in for much of the day- for days, weeks or more at a time.
+What might have only been a minor annoyance on a short ride begins to grow, day after day, until it is no longer an annoyance but a real physical issue that can hamper enjoyment of your trip or (in the case of repetitive strain injury) prematurely end it.

-I’m an easy fit.
-Will a Littleford touring bike work any better than a cheaper production bike and some off the shelf racks?
+Fit is a non-issue.
+Will a Littleford touring bike work any better than a production bike and production racks?

-Short answer: Yes.
-Production bikes and racks are cheaper because they are standardized.
-Thousands of like objects can be made incredibly quickly and at minimal cost because emphasis was put on the efficiency of production.
-The problem with making thousands of racks all the same is that in order to sell those thousands they have to be made to fit hundreds of different bikes designs.
-Of course, the bike frames have been designed either without regard to cargo racks, or with a similar “one size must fit all” approach to the multitude of racks out there.
+Yes it will.
+Production bikes and racks can be priced low because they are standardized.
+Thousands of like objects can be made quickly and at minimal cost when emphasis is put on the efficiency of production.
+What’s the problem with making thousands of racks all the same?
+In order to sell, they need to be adaptable enough to fit a full spectrum of sizes and bike designs.
+The bike frames have been designed either without regard to cargo racks, or with a similar “one size must fit all” approach to the multitude of racks out there.
 This makes for a lot of potential combinations.
-Adaptability is accomplished with compromised mount locations and lots of adjustment slots, clamps, and long flimsy brackets; all at the expense of functionality and rigidity.
+Adaptability is accomplished with standardized mount locations, adjustment slots, clamps, and brackets; all at the expense of functionality and rigidity.

-With a custom integrated approach, every setup is different.
+With a more integrated approach, every setup is different.
 Mount locations and geometry are optimal for rigidity and functionality.
-Flimsy horizontal struts are replaced by short, tubular steel arms, which are then mitered to a solid flush mount on the seat stay.
-There are no adjustment slots or brackets because everything is built precisely where and how it needs to be for the maximum strength and efficiency of the machine as a whole.
-In short, truly integrated racks aren’t an addition to the frame, they are an extension of it.
+Adjustable struts are replaced by an integrated wrap-around mount that bolts directly to the seat stays.
+There are no adjustment slots or brackets because everything is built where and how it needs to be built for maximum strength and efficiency of the machine as a whole.
+In short, integrated racks aren’t an addition to the frame, they are an extension of it.

 The result of this careful integration?
-A frame so solid and stable that it’s easy to forget you’re hauling anything at all, even at speed around hairpin turns or at walking pace in a crowded square.
+A touring rig that feels solid and stable even when heavily loaded, whether at speed on a winding descent or at a crawl in a crowded town square.

-Even without an integrated rack a custom Littleford is superior to a production frame because each of the double-butted chromoly tubes is selected to suit a particular use, weight and riding style.
+Even without an integrated rack a custom Littleford surpasses production offerings because each of the double butted frame tubes is hand selected to suit a particular use, weight and riding style.
 Where those tubes are cut (and thus the length of each butted section) is also determined with a particular rider in mind.
-This careful consideration allows me to personalize the liveliness and feel of a frame- and is especially noticeable in lighter weight road and randonneuring frames.
+This careful consideration determines the flex and feel of a steel frame- especially noticeable on light weight road and randonneuring frames.

 How does the fitting process work?
 What should I have on hand?

 Ideally, you and your current bike would be on hand so that we could do an interview over a bike ride.
-This way I can see your posture and riding style, and we can talk about your current bike’s fit while you’re feeling it.
-I would then consider your body measurements, posture preference, and current bike’s geometry, along with your personal experience and feedback,to achieve the best possible fit.
+This way I can see your posture and riding style, and we can talk about the current fit while you’re feeling it.
+I would then consider your body measurements, current bike geometry, and your personal experience and feedback to achieve the best possible fit.

-If my shop is out of your traveling range, some video or photos of you riding is helpful, along with exacting measurements and information from an in-depth conversation about your riding style, your current bike, and the bike you want me to build.
+If my shop is out of reach, a side view photo of your current bike and another of you riding it is helpful, along with precise measurements of both you and your current bike (especially if it’s a good fit) and an in-depth conversation about your riding style, your current bike, and the bike you want me to build.
 We can work out any particulars by phone and/or on the web.